ironhack-labs/data-labs/module-2/lab-network-analysis/README.md

 - Understand how to incorporate network analysis in your final project

 ## Graph Theory and Network Composition

-Network analysis (also called graph analysis) is a very important, very useful, but often underrated part of data analytics.
-Its primary purpose is to examine relationships between entities.
-One of the most obvious targets for network analysis are social networks, where the entities are people and the relationships between them are based on whether someone is friends with (or has followed) someone else.

-However, only applying network analysis to social networks is limiting and merely scratches the surface of what you can do with it.
-Networks are actually ubiquitous: they are everywhere.
-Look around you.
-Every object you see is an entity, and they can be connected to each other as part of a network based on anything they have in common - whether or not they belong to you, they are electronic, they are writing instruments, they are furniture, they are located in the same room, etc. When you practice thinking about connections in this way, then you start to see networks everywhere.
-This is the type of thinking you should utilize when analyzing networks.

 [Graph theory](https://en.wikipedia.org/wiki/Graph_theory) is the study of mathematical structures called graphs which model the pairwise relationships between entities.
 Graph theory provides us with a mathematical foundation and tools with which we can analyze networks, since networks are essentially constructed from relationships between pairs of entities.